RAF Bramcote

-Royal Air Force Bramcote or more simply RAF Bramcote is a former Royal Air Force station located 3.5 mi south-east of Nuneaton, Warwickshire, England used during the Second World War.
-It later became HMS Gamecock and then Gamecock Barracks.
+Royal Air Force Bramcote, or more simply RAF Bramcote, is a former Royal Air Force station located 3.5 mi south-east of Nuneaton, Warwickshire, England used during the Second World War.
+It was later transferred to the Admiralty and was known as Royal Naval Air Station Bramcote, (RNAS Bramcote), and when commissioned became HMS Gamecock.
+When it subsequently transferred to the British Army from the Admiralty, it was called Gamecock Barracks.

 Royal Air Force operations

 The airfield was built by John Laing & Son Ltd in the late 1930s.
 The first unit to use the airfield was No. 215 Squadron RAF which arrived on 10 September 1939 with the Vickers Wellington and the Avro Anson before leaving on 8 April 1940.

 The next unit to use the station was No. 18 (Polish) Operational Training Unit (OTU) flying the Vickers Wellington which arrived from RAF Hucknall during June 1940.
 The unit used RAF Bitteswell and RAF Nuneaton as satellites between February 1942 and February 1943.
 However soon after this the OTU moved to RAF Finningley during March 1943.

 During the Battle of Britain No. 300 Polish Bomber Squadron was formed at the airfield on 1 July 1940 with the Fairey Battle I before moving to RAF Swinderby on 22 August 1940 accompanied by No. 301 Polish Bomber Squadron which formed 21 days later and left for Swinderby 6 days later on 28 August.

 These squadrons were replaced by No. 304 Polish Bomber Squadron and No. 305 Polish Bomber Squadron which formed at the airfield during August 1940 flying Battle I's and switched to Vickers Wellington IC's during November 1940 before moving to RAF Syerston on 2 December 1940.

 No. 151 Squadron RAF moved in on 28 November 1940 with the Hawker Hurricane with a detachment going to RAF Wittering.
 On 22 December 1940 the unit moved to Wittering to equip with the Boulton Paul Defiant I.

 Sometime in 1941 No. 1513 (Beam Approach Training) Flight RAF arrived using Airspeed Oxfords and after five years the unit moved out.

 During April 1943 No. 105 (Transport) Operational Training Unit formed at the airfield flying Vickers Wellingtons, which were supplemented with Douglas Dakotas in March 1945.
 Between November 1944 and July 1945 Bitteswell was used as a satellite providing some relief for the busy station before the unit was renamed 1381 (T) Conversion Unit in August 1945 and moved out to RAF Desborough.

 The gap was somewhat filled by 1510 BAT Flight using the Oxford who arrived during July 1946.
 However, after four months the flight moved out.
 With the airfield being transferred to the Royal Navy being renamed HMS Gamecock.